itaysk/itaysk.github.io/_posts/2017-01-19-securing-single-page-applications-with-azure-ad.md

 ## Step 2: Code

 As I mentioned before, I tried to keep it as general as possible and used Vanilla JS.
+The only dependency is ADAL.js.
+Get it [https://github.com/AzureAD/azure-activedirectory-library-for-js/tree/dev/dist](here).
+You don't need 'adal-angular' at all.
 I also tried to keep the sample as minimal as possible, just demonstrating the flow of events.
 This is by no means production ready code.

 {% gist itaysk/66363c608b4f60fe97e08173b325080c %}